Psalm 90 – The Prayer of Moses in the Wilderness

 Yes, establish the work of our hands.

 c.
-Satisfy us early with Your mercy: Moses understood that true satisfaction was rooted in money, fame, romance, pleasure, or success.
+Satisfy us early with Your mercy: Moses understood that true satisfaction was not rooted in money, fame, romance, pleasure, or success.
 It was satisfied with God’s mercy, His faithful, covenant goodness to His people.

 i.
 “Alexander Maclaren said, ‘The only thing that will secure life-long gladness is a heart satisfied with the experience of God’s love.’
 This means that nothing will satisfy the human heart ultimately except God.”
 (Boice)